GoCardless Review 2026: Direct Debit, No Card Reader

 If you need card acceptance alongside direct debit, you need a separate card processor.
 Running both is standard for businesses that mix recurring retainers with occasional one-off card purchases.

-For mandate collection without code, Payment Links let you send a URL by email or SMS.
-Your customer clicks, enters their sort code and account number, and the mandate is created.
-No developer required.
+Integrations and tools.
+For collection without code, Payment Links let you send a URL by email or SMS: the customer enters their sort code and account number, and the mandate is created.

-For custom billing workflows, the GoCardless REST API handles mandate creation, payment scheduling, failure handling, and webhook notifications.
+For custom billing, the REST API handles mandate creation, scheduling, failure handling, and webhooks.
 We’d use the API for anything beyond simple fixed-amount recurring billing.

 How Does GoCardless Handle Chargebacks, Disputes and Security?

-Direct Debit does not use the card chargeback mechanism.
-Instead, the Direct Debit Guarantee gives payers the right to an immediate refund for any payment taken in error.
-Your customer claims directly through their bank.
+Chargebacks and disputes.
+There is no card-style chargeback here.
+Instead the Direct Debit Guarantee gives payers the right to an immediate refund for any payment taken in error, claimed directly through their bank.

-Disputes are handled between banks under the Bacs rules.
-GoCardless acts as the service user on your behalf.
+Disputes are handled between banks under the Bacs rules, with GoCardless acting as the service user on your behalf.
 If a payer reclaims a payment under the Guarantee, the funds are returned and the dispute is between you and your customer.

 The Direct Debit Guarantee applies to all UK direct debits.
 It is not optional and cannot be waived.
 Understand it before building high-value recurring billing on the platform.

-No card data passes through your systems or GoCardless when collecting via Direct Debit.
-Your customer provides a sort code and account number.
-There is no card number, no CVV, no expiry date to protect or store.
+A sort code and account number carry no card number, CVV, or expiry date to protect or store.

 That absence of card data is a structural security benefit for businesses moving from card processing to recurring bank payment collection.